Mrian07/Proyeksi/docs/release-notes/11-3-0/README.md

 ## GitHub integration

-With OpenProject 11.3 we released a new **integration between GitHub and OpenProject**.
+With ProyeksiApp 11.3 we released a new **integration between GitHub and ProyeksiApp**.
 This integration facilitates the collaboration of developers by connecting the two applications.
-The new GitHub integration in OpenProject is an individual module that, once activated, will be displayed to you as a tab in the work package details view.
+The new GitHub integration in ProyeksiApp is an individual module that, once activated, will be displayed to you as a tab in the work package details view.
 All activities taking place on GitHub that are related to the work package, are listed on this new GitHub tab.
-[Find out more about the OpenProject GitHub integration](../../system-admin-guide/github-integration/).
+[Find out more about the ProyeksiApp GitHub integration](../../system-admin-guide/github-integration/).

 ![github-integration](github-integration.PNG)